vasanthk/Skadoosh/README.md

-# Virtuoshow (proof of concept)
+# Virtuoshow
-A mock site that hosts sessions virtually to share and learn skills with people across the globe.
+A mock site(proof of concept) that hosts sessions virtually to share and teach skills with people across the globe.